m-s7/react-monorepo/packages/ms7-restful-redux/README.md

 # Restful Redux

-Service for restful api calls using redux reducer and axios
+Service for restful api calls using redux reducer and axios.

 ## Installation